-SimpliSafe redid its DIY kit in 2018 with a new (and much better) look and better functionality, including dual cellular and Wi-Fi connections, so the system won’t be disrupted by a power outage.
+SimpliSafe redid its DIY kit in 2018 with an improved look and better functionality, including dual cellular and Wi-Fi connections, so the system won’t be disrupted by a power outage.
 The Knox is an excellent choice for larger homes where you already know you’ll need more than one or two sensors for full protection.

 It comes with a base station and separate keypad, a key fob, six door sensors, two motion sensors, a siren, and a smoke detector — all in one package.
 Professional, no-contract monitoring is available for $15 per month, and you can add extra devices like outdoor cameras, smart locks, and more.
-Theis an excellent system if you want to start off big.
+The SimpliSafe is an excellent system if you want to start off big.

 That’s an excellent array of products for a great price, and they are easy to set up and understand even if your experience with home security systems is limited.
 The keypad allows you to switch between Away, Home, and Disarmed modes, like traditional systems, but with useful features like programmable delays for arming, and push notifications for your phone app.

-Aside from the our full review., Ring also offers 24/7 professional monitoring and video recording for a fee, with no cancellation fees if you decide to go back to a simpler setup.
-Get more information from
+Aside from the Ring Alarm, Ring also offers 24/7 professional monitoring and video recording for a fee, with no cancellation fees if you decide to go back to a simpler setup.

 Honeywell’s latest offering is a series of stylish devices that allow for easy customization based on your home and just how you want your security system to work (starter kits are also available if you just want a little of everything, which is what you will find in our link below).
 The MotionViewer is the larger, with built-in video and motion detection: It runs only on batteries and is designed to be placed in a central location where it can watch over things.
 There’s also an outdoor version that can be mounted on a wall!
 However, Honeywell also offers simpler motion sensors and access sensors that you can place around your home as desired.
 There’s a key fob with buttons for easy locking and unlocking, or changing security modes as needed.
 Otherwise, everything is controlled through the excellent Honeywell app.

 It’s also worth noting that the indoor MotionViewer comes with speakers that can play music and built-in Alexa voice assistant compatibility, so you can easily use it as a smart speaker or give security voice commands.
-Theis a great alternative if you want an Amazon Echo but prefer something a bit more security-focused.
+The Honeywell is a great alternative if you want an Amazon Echo but prefer something a bit more security-focused.